About

 The Semantic Web

-"Social media sites are like data silos" said John Breslin when Colin interviewed him for Journalism.co.uk .
-Semantic web about linking up different clouds of information, has profound implications for journalists.
+The semantic web is about linking up different clouds of information, has profound implications for journalists.
 Practical consequences of semantic web: can search Twitter, Facebook, Technorati, Bebo etc simultaneously.
-Will be like a snowball, once people get used to this, will come to expect it and think what's the use of say twitter if it doesn't allow you to do this.
+Will be like a snowball, once people get used to this, will come to expect it and think what's the use of say Twitter if it doesn't allow you to do this.

-Twine makes searching much easier, just released from beta
+Twine makes searching much easier, just released from beta.

 Semantic Radar is a free Firefox plugin to alert you when you come across a website where the metadata underpinning the semantic web exists.
 Headup another application that layers useful information on top of the page you're using.

-Indice and SWSE search engines worth knowing about, but need to be semantic web expert to use them really efficiently.
-Don't know of anyone using this for search yet, but think it will come.
 Open Calais another interesting application, a smart way to tag (or keyword) your archive in a way that makes sense to the web (developed by Reuters).
 Search Monkey is Yahoo's foray into the semantic web.
-These kind of sites and the technology underpinning it is something we'll see more and more of, but the privacy issues connected to it are huge.
-Do people know that some of their information may end up on the semantic web, say if they choose the wrong privacy function on Facebook?
-Journalists need to keep talking about the implications of this (See Colin's slides on the semantic web and journalists here)
+These kind of sites and the technology underpinning it are something we'll see more and more of, but the privacy issues connected with this are huge.

 See also Ingeborg's comprehensive bilingual notes from the first half of the seminar here.